 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 Costs you have paid once a benefit limit has been reached will not count toward your out-of-pocket maximum.
-You can call Member Services when you want to know how much of your benefit limit you have already used.
+You can call Member Services when you want to know how much of your benefit limit you have already used (phone numbers are printed on the back cover of this booklet).